levelfiveteam/govuk-companieshouse-php-sdk/README.md

 ## Instructions

-This is the Companies House PHP SDK Kit that allows you to provide a full facility to create customer accounts, ledgers, and a mastercard for your business/service.
+This is the Companies House PHP SDK Kit that allows you to provide a full facility to access companies house, and verify companies.

-We use commands and queries to de-couple requests, and to allow the ability to use a messaging queue system (AWS SQS, RabbitMQ etc...).

 1. Simply set your application to store the service as a factory;